antonkalik/shoy/README.md

 > **⚠️ BETA WARNING**: This project is currently in **BETA** and is **NOT recommended for production use** until it reaches stable status.
 The API may change without notice.

 State as Encrypted Diff Patches.
 Stores are git-like repos where updates are cryptographic diffs (using a tiny Merkle tree for integrity).
 Components "checkout" commits via selectors.
-It's tamper-proof, versioned, and offline-first—nothing like event machines or anyone else's data blobs.
+It's tamper-proof, versioned, and offline-first.

 ## Installation